msftsean/handling-oversized-json/docs/legacy/DRIFT_MITIGATION.md

 *Second, analysis: Compare the shadow model's results to your current model.
 Is it more accurate?
 Does it use more tokens?
 Any regressions?*

 *Third, A/B test: If shadow testing looks good, route 10% of traffic to the new model.
 Monitor both versions in parallel.
-Azure AI Foundry tracks:*
+Microsoft Foundry tracks:*
 - *Quality metrics (accuracy, relevance)*
 - *Cost metrics (tokens per request)*
 - *Performance metrics (latency, errors)*